Danish Landrace sheep: Description

 Typical dune heath landscape at the west coast of Jutland.

 The Danish Landrace sheep is a rather small and light breed.
 They are a very hardy breed and are thought to have survived because they do well in the harsh climate and nutrient poor lands of the dune heaths of western Jutland.
 No other sheep breed can compete with them in this particular habitat, but they require large areas to roam and are a wild breed by nature.

 With males averaging 70 to 80 kg and females 50 to 65 kg, Danish Landrace are a medium-sized, double-coated long-tailed sheep that produce 3.5 kg of fleece.
-As meat is not abundant on Danish Landrace sheep, their plenty of wool is used in manufacturing wool blankets and carpets.
+As meat is not abundant on Danish Landrace sheep, their plentiful wool is used in manufacturing wool blankets and carpets.
 The face and tail of the sheep are spotted brown, but they are predominantly white.

 Danish Landrace sheep can be experienced at The Funen Village open-air museum.